 On Sunday, the Kurdistan Freedom Hawks (TAK), an offshoot of the PKK, also claimed responsibility for the blast that killed 11 people and wounded more than 100.

-HDP had been targeted by several investigations in recent months, but Friday was the first time an MP currently serving in the parliament was arrested.
-The arrests follow a resolution by parliament earlier in the year allowing the immunity of MPs to be lifted .
+The HDP had been targeted by several investigations in recent months, but Friday was the first time an MP currently serving in the parliament was arrested.
+The arrests follow a resolution by parliament earlier in the year allowing the immunity of MPs to be lifted.

-Last week, Gultan Kisanak, HDP mayor of Diyarbakir, and co-mayor Firat Anli were arrested over alleged membership in the PKK.
+Last week, Gultan Kisanak, HDP mayor of Diyarbakir, and co-mayor Firat Anli were arrested over alleged membership of the PKK.

 In September, the government similarly removed 28 mayors and other administrators, mostly from the HDP, and appointed trustees in their place.